-All Level 3 subjects offered at Sacred Heart College are approved subjects, with the exception of Level 3 Hospitality and Catering, and Level 3 Religious Education for English Language Learners (13REL).
+All Level 3 subjects offered at Sacred Heart College are approved subjects, with the exception of Level 3 Hospitality and Catering.

 Scholarships

 Scholarship is New Zealand's premier educational qualification.

 Students benefit from attempting a challenging programme which will prepare them for the rigours of the more demanding courses at university.
 Successful candidates are rewarded with funding towards their university studies, and it is recognised by educational institutions and employers as a symbol of intellect and work ethic.